jpuritz/dDocent/tutorials/Filtering Tutorial.md

 and has several perl scripts as well that are useful for filtering.
 I find it much more useful to use version 0.1.11, since it has more useful filtering commands (I think).
 Let's load that version
 This raw.vcf file is going to have a lot of erroneous variant calls and a lot of variants that are only present in one individual.
-To make this file more manageable.
-Let's start by a three step filter.
+To make this file more manageable, let's start by applying three step filter.
 We are going to only keep variants that have been successfully genotyped in
 50% of individuals, a minimum quality score of 30, and a minor allele count of 3.
 ```
 vcftools --gzvcf raw.vcf.gz --geno 0.5 --mac 3 --minQ 30 --recode --recode-INFO-all --out raw.g5mac3